 Regions in Category 3 displayed decreased chromatin accessibility and a downregulation of nearby genes in adult spermatogonia and were mostly depleted of any of the 3 histone marks investigated (Fig. 3A and 3B).
 GO enrichment on the nearby genes revealed an association with developmental processes and WNT signaling (Table S4).
-A notable example in this category Pdgfra, a gene involved in the hepatic stellate cell activation pathway, which was recently identified by scRNA-seq to be upregulated in spermatogonial stem cells in the immature testis (Hermann et al., 2018).
+A notable example we identified in this category is Pdgfra, a gene involved in the hepatic stellate cell activation pathway, which was recently identified by scRNA-seq to be upregulated in spermatogonial stem cells in the immature testis compared to adult stage (Hermann et al., 2018).
 Pdgfra displayed a marked downregulation in adult spermatogonia, and a decrease in chromatin accessibility overlapping its TSS (Fig. 3C).
 Another example of a gene important for early postnatal spermatogonial cell establishment is Dap2ip, which we also found to carry a marked decrease in chromatin accessibility at its TSS and to decrease in expression in adult spermatogonial cells (Fig. S3C).
-Surprisingly, we also identified a category of proximal regions (Category 4) with decreased accessibility (<20 regions) at genes which were upregulated in adult spermatogonial cells .
+Surprisingly, we also identified a category of proximal regions (Category 4) with decreased accessibility (<20 regions) at genes which were upregulated in adult spermatogonial cells and with previously uncharacterized roles in spermatogonial cells (Fig. 3A).
 Notably, DNAme profiles across postnatal stages did not show drastic changes across any of the 6 categories of proximal regions, suggesting a relatively stable DNAme profile in the transition from early postnatal to adult stage (Fig. S3D).
 Aside from proximal regions, we also identified numerous distal regions with differential chromatin accessibility between PND15 and adult (Fig. S4A).
 Similar to the proximal regions, accessibility in distal regions mainly increased in adult spermatogonial cells compared to early postnatal stage.
 When integrating the literature ChIP-seq data, we observed enrichment for H3K4me3, H3K27ac and H3K27me3 at a small number of the differentially accessible distal regions, indicative of potential regulatory roles (Fig. S4B and Table S3).
 Similar to proximal regions, DNAme levels did not display major changes in the transition from early postnatal to adult stage (Fig. S4B).
-Altogether, our data integration reveals novel associations between open chromatin regions of differential accessibility, histone marks and dynamically expressed genes in spermatogonial cells during testis maturation, and reveal how chromatin accessibility may contribute to the differential utilization of certain signaling pathways with age.
+Taken together, our data integration reveals novel associations between open chromatin regions of differential accessibility, histone marks and dynamically expressed genes in spermatogonial cells during testis maturation, and reveal how chromatin accessibility may contribute to the differential utilization of certain signaling pathways with age.

 Accessibility changes at open chromatin regions are marked by binding sites for distinct families of transcription factors